 In Soul Eater Not!, the prequel to Soul Eater, Kim is called the "witch of the girls' dormitory" because she is mean to the other students in the girls' dormitory.
-It is revealed around chapter 50 of Soul Eater proper that Kim is actually a witch.
+It was revealed around chapter 50 of Soul Eater proper that Kim is actually a witch.

 The first chapter of Yu-Gi-Oh!
 Millennium World is set before the original Yu-Gi-Oh.
 Sugoroku Muto (Yugi's grandpa) is a skilled gamer that says that if he ever loses a game, he'll trade his suit and fedora for a pair of overalls and a bandanna, and will open a game store.
 Apparently he lost.

 Due to Anachronic Order, the anime version of The Melancholy Of Haruhi Suzumiya has this.
 Even if watched in chronological order, there are still a few of these, mostly because the light novels the series was adapting were ahead of the anime, so the producers knew exactly what was coming.

 Genbu Warriors Hikitsu and Tomite of Fushigi Yuugi Genbu Kaiden made offhand comments indicating how it's impossible to meet The Suzaku Warriors of Fushigi Yuugi since it's most likely they're a couple of hundred years apart.

 In the Saint Beast OVAs, young Kira and Maya are searching around the treasury and find the twins of Saint Beast weapons that will eventually be used to brainwash Goh, Shin, Rey, and Gai to betray their friends.